Consistencycentral/Consistency-central/README.md

-# timeto.me - Goals Tracker 24/7
+# habitarc app - Goals Tracker 24/7

 This is a modified version of the original timeto.me project.
 All modifications and additions are provided under the same GPL v3.0 license.